Where to put vinegar in your washing machine to clean it vs a boost for your laundry items

 (Image credit: Paul Raeside)

-When cleaning a washing machine, or cleaning washing machine seals to remove mold, putting the vinegar in the right spot will ensure you get a deep clean and deodorize your machine.
+When cleaning a washing machine or washing machine seals to remove mold, putting the vinegar in the right spot will ensure you get a deep clean and deodorize your machine.
+It also helps to know how much vinegar to add to a washing machine.